SAP-samples/ui5-cap-event-app/docs/typescript.md

 ### Overview of TypeScript-relevant Parts of the Project:
 - The [packages/ui-form/src](../packages/ui-form/src) directory contains the TypeScript implementation of the UI5 app.
 See the next section for details of a controller implementation inside this directory.
-- The [packages/ui-form/types](../packages/ui-form/types) directory contains the UI5 type definitions (the `*.d.ts` files).
-NOTE: this is not the intended final way of using the type definition files.
-This has only been done to make the *.d.ts files available within the repository and to bridge the time until they are available on npm.
 - The [packages/ui-form/tsconfig.json](../packages/ui-form/tsconfig.json) file defines TypeScript compiler options like the JavaScript target version, the location of the `*.d.ts` files and the source and target directory for the TypeScript compilation.
 - The [packages/ui-form/.babelrc.json](../packages/ui-form/.babelrc.json) file controls the build steps (first TypeScript to ES6 ("modern" JavaScript), then the conversion of some ES6 language constructs (module imports, classes) to the UI5 way of resource loading and class definition)
 - The [packages/ui-form/package.json](../packages/ui-form/package.json) file contains the `build:ts`and `watch:ts` scripts for yarn which trigger TypeScript compilation and live serving (used from within yarn scripts inside the [top-level package.json](../package.json) file).